delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 var point = { 'x': 10, 'y': 15 };
 ```

-Every tag/value pair is called an **object property.** In a less strict way of speaking, when we discuss an object's **properties,** we are usually referring to values, while what we usually mean by a **property name** is a tag.
+Every tag/value pair is called an **object property.** In a less strict way of speaking, when we discuss an object's **properties**, we are usually referring to values, while what we usually mean by a **property name** is a tag.

 If property names are written according to the JavaScript [identifier forming rules](https://developer.mozilla.org/en-US/docs/Glossary/Identifier), the quotes are unnecessary and can be skipped.